 Much of this wasted energy is due to leaky and poorly insulated building envelopes that force HVAC systems to consume excess electricity and/or fuel.
 You can detect these building envelope problems by looking for any of the following 6 symptoms.

 Weatherization problems occur because builders aren’t required to seal energy-wasting air leaks or install more than minimum levels of home insulation during construction.
 But this doesn’t mean you have to put up with uncomfortable rooms and high utility bills.

 Dr. Energy Saver’s highly trained weatherization installers and technicians can transform an uncomfortable, energy-wasting house into a comfortable, energy-efficient “green” home.

 Using some of the best performing materials available (caulk, spray foam, different types of insulation, door sweeps, weatherstripping, gaskets and more), Dr. Energy Saver of Hudson Valley can complete all the weatherization upgrades you select.

 Wouldn’t you like your house to be more comfortable and less expensive to live in and own?
-Get started today by calling 1-844-385-7838 for a free weatherization evaluation and free estimate.
+Get started today by calling 1-844-385-7838 for a free weatherization estimate.